-A new part of the story begins here and continues through the end of the chapter.
-Matthew tells about Herod's attempt to kill the new King of the Jews.

-Bethlehem of Judea

-"the town of Bethlehem in the province of Judea"

-in the days of Herod the king

-"when Herod was king there"

-Herod

-This refers to Herod the Great.

-learned men from the east

-"men from the east who studied the stars"
+Matthew 2:1 from the east General Information: "from a country far east of Judea" A new part of the story begins here and continues through the end of the chapter.
+Matthew tells about Matthew 2:2 Herod's attempt to kill the new King of the Jews.
+Where is he who was born King of the Jews?
+Bethlehem of Judea The men knew from studying the stars that the one "the town of Bethlehem in the province of Judea" who would become king had been born.
+They were trying to learn where he was.
+Alternate translation: "A in the days of Herod the king baby who will become the king of the Jews has been born.
+Where is he?" "when Herod was king there" his star Herod They were not saying that the baby was the rightful This refers to Herod the Great. owner of the star.
+Alternate translation: "the star that tells about him" or "the star that is associated with his learned men from the east birth" "men from the east who studied the stars"

-from the east
+in the east